schmotDev/Pong2022/README.md

 added, trail following the ball added, explosion effect after point is scored

+added, use of sprite sheet, but transparency not working, and bug with exact location of the ball.....

 TO DO
 - add an option to shoot on opponent
 - add bonus appearing randomly (large pad, extra speed, etc)